Adding Posts to Polymer Clay Earrings

 Solid Clay: The Best Option

 In the realm of attaching earring backs to polymer clay creations, embedding them in solid clay emerges as the optimal and most reliable method.
 Unlike gluing or using liquid clay, embedding ensures a secure and lasting bond, eliminating concerns about posts popping off or adhesive failures.
 This technique not only enhances the durability of your jewelry but also provides a seamless and professional finish.
-At The Clay Impress, we've taken this essential step a notch further with our innovative Polymer Clay Earring Embedder Kit.
-This purpose-built toolset simplifies the embedding process, allowing you to effortlessly add earring posts with precision and finesse.
-Now, let's delve into the detailed instructions on how to utilize our embedder kit for impeccable results.

 Earring Embedder Kit Instructions for Use: